triton-inference-server/server/docs/user_guide/model_management.md

 'config.pbtxt' is modified in place.
 The swap file is not part of the model configuration, so its presence in the model directory may be detected as a new file and cause the model to fully reload when only an update is expected.
+  * The model instance reused might carry a different name than the one provided on the 'config.pbtxt', but the instances are equivalent beside their names.

 * If a sequence model is updated with in-flight sequence(s), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed